 Fermenting fennel is always a good idea, and fennel with bell pepper is a real umami bomb.
 This fresh, savory side dish is especially good for a barbecue.

-Fresh fennel bulbs are available from early summer to fall, just in time for the BBQ season, and in summer the red bell peppers are also in season.
-By the way, you can recognize fresh fennel by the abundant amount of the aromatic, light green fennel fronds.
-In winter, this is missing.
+Fresh fennel bulbs are available, just in time for the BBQ season, from early summer through fall.
+By the way, you can recognize fresh fennel by the abundant amount of the aromatic, light green fennel fronds that winter fennel lacks.

 Do you know my other combination with fennel and beetroot?
 If you like fennel, you have to try this too!